Developers Wanted:

 GitHub:

-SCons' git is hosted on GitHub.
+The code repository for SCons is hosted on GitHub.

 The master branch contains current development.

-Occasionally long-term development is carried out on a branch.
 Anyone may clone the main repository from GitHub.

 Latest API documentation

 A set of HTML pages documenting the internal APIs of the latest SCons release.
-These are generated by sphinx from the SCons source code and docstrings.
+These are generated by Sphinx from the SCons source code and docstrings.

 The API docs are an internal resource, helpful for developing SCons.
 The distinction between "public API", which comes with consistency guarantees, and "internal API", which does not, is not necessarily clear from these docs; the public API is what appears in the manpage.